Black holes in the external Bertotti-Robinson-Bonnor-Melvin electromagnetic field: Introduction

 \section{Introduction}

-A number of consolidated experimental evidence confirms that astrophysical massive black holes at the center of galaxies are surrounded by huge (electro)magnetic fields \cite{Eatough:2013nva}.
+A number of consolidated experimental evidences confirm that astrophysical massive black holes at the center of galaxies are surrounded by huge (electro)magnetic fields \cite{Eatough:2013nva}.
 Therefore a detailed theoretical and analytical description that can model these objects would be very welcome.
 At the moment we know two families of exact solutions describing black holes in a back-reacting external (electro)magnetic field \cite{ernst-magnetic} and \cite{garcia-alekseev}, \cite{kerr-bertotti}.
-These represent black holes immersed into the Bonnor-Melvin universe \cite{bonnor}, \cite{melvin} or alternatively into the Levi-Civita-Bertotti-Robinson\footnote{Even if Levi-Civita was the first to discover this spacetime, in \cite{levi-civita}, several decades before Bertotti and Robinson, often he is omitted in the nomenclature; henceforward for brevity (and homogeneity with the standard notation) we might drop Levi-Civita name too.} background \cite{levi-civita}, \cite{bertotti}, \cite{robinson}. \\ In this article we want to extend, at the same time, both classes of these known solutions, in particular generalising their electromagnetic field.
+These represent black holes immersed into the Bonnor-Melvin universe \cite{bonnor}, \cite{melvin} or alternatively into the Levi-Civita-Bertotti-Robinson\footnote{Even if Levi-Civita was the first to discover this spacetime, in \cite{levi-civita}, several decades before Bertotti and Robinson, often he is omitted in the nomenclature; henceforward for brevity (and homogeneity with the standard notation) we might drop Levi-Civita's name too.\\ Moreover to avoid ambiguities we remark that Schwarzschild in the Levi-Civita-Bertotti-Robinson background has nothing to do with the work of \cite{maccallum}, recently named Schwarzschild in the Levi-Civita background.
+In fact this other Levi-Civita background is a cylindrical vacuum (non-electrovaccum) solution, also discovered by Levi-Civita but not in \cite{levi-civita}. \\ Note that those recently called, black holes in the Levi-Civita background are subcases of the black hole in the swirling background \cite{swirling} for the swirling parameter $\jmath=\infty$.
+This is obvious because they can be generated with the inversion transformation, which is a specialization of the Ehlers transformation, for large values of the Lie-point parameter (or the swirling parameter in this specific case), as shown in \cite{PD-NUTs}.} background \cite{levi-civita}, \cite{bertotti}, \cite{robinson}. \\ In this article we want to extend, at the same time, both classes of these known solutions, in particular generalising their electromagnetic field.
 We would like to get a more general back-reacting external electromagnetic field, depending on several physical parameters, which can be dampened to recover the pure vacuum Schwarzschild solution.
 To do so, we plan to exploit a solution generating technique based on the symmetries of the Ernst equations for the Einstein-Maxwell theory.
-In particular we will use the Harrison transformation to add the Bonnor-Melvin background to the Schwarzschild black hole immersed into the Levi-Civita-Bertotti-Robinson background to get a Schwarzschild-like black hole in the electromagnetic field which is a superposition of the Bonnor-Melvin and the Levi-Civita-Bertotti-Robinson ones, as done in section \ref{sec:generation}.
-The generating methods are fundamental, in this context, because of the non-linearity of Einstein's field equations. \\ Limits to already known subcases will be explicitly clarified; while limits to the novel electromagnetic backgrounds will be also discussed, see section \ref{sec:Bertotti-Melvin}.
-These metrics, because they are continuously connected to the Schwarzschild metric, can be consider a good phenomenological description, or for a certain parametric range of the integrating constants, related to the external electromagnetic fields, or possibly, as a local model, that is, not far from the black hole. \\ Further generalisation can be obtained, in section \ref{sec:BH-in-Bertotti-Melvin-Swirling}, thanks to the Ehlers transformation, to add also a swirling background to the solution.\\
+In particular we will use the Harrison transformation to add the Bonnor-Melvin background to the Schwarzschild black hole immersed into the Levi-Civita-Bertotti-Robinson background to get a Schwarzschild-like black hole in the electromagnetic field that is a superposition of the Bonnor-Melvin and the Levi-Civita-Bertotti-Robinson ones, as done in section \ref{sec:generation}.
+The generating methods are fundamental, in this context, because of the non-linearity of Einstein's field equations: these spacetimes would be very difficult to build, by solving directly the field equations. \\ Limits to already known subcases will be explicitly clarified; while limits to the novel electromagnetic backgrounds will be also discussed, see section \ref{sec:Bertotti-Melvin}.
+These metrics, because they are continuously connected to the Schwarzschild metric, can be consider a good phenomenological description, or for a certain parametric range of the integrating constants, related to the external electromagnetic fields, or possibly, as a local model, that is, not far from the black hole. \\ Further stationary generalisations can be obtained, in section \ref{sec:BH-in-Bertotti-Melvin-Swirling}, thanks to the Ehlers transformation, to add also a swirling background to the solution.\\